vertica/grafana-dashboards/README.md

 Detailed information about [queries](https://docs.vertica.com/latest/en/data-analysis/queries/) that are currently running in a cluster.
 This dashboard includes the following:

+- Total query request success and failure rate
+- Completed and failed queries, by node and by resource pool
+- User query type and execution time per type

 ## Vertica Resource Management (Prometheus)

 `resource-management.json`